ft-interactive/g-axis/README.md

 #### <a id='ylinearlabelWidth'>myAxis.labelWidth([Number])</a>
 Used to return the width of the text on the axis tick.
 Will vary depending on tick e.g. a label of '1,000,000' will be wider than a label of '10' and will return a higher value.
 See [yLinear Postioning](#ylinpos)

+#### <a id='ylinearnumLog'>myAxis.logScale([Boolean])</a>
+Logscales are a nonlinear scale used when there is a large range in the dataset, commonly used in earthquakes or to minimise clustering when the data contains statistical outlayers e.g.

 #### <a id='ylinearnumTicks'>myAxis.numTicks([Number])</a>
 As they name suggest defines how many ticks are on the axis.
 0 to 200 with 3 tick would give a zero line, a 100 and 200 line.If not enough ticks have been specifiesd d3 will automatically increase the number.
 ```